forest1988/forest1988.github.io/index.md

 ## About Me

 I am a Ph.D.
 Student at Harada Laboratory (Machine Intelligence Laboratory) , The University of Tokyo.
-My research interests lie in the fields of machine learning, especially with connection to natural language processing.
+My research interests lie in the field of machine learning and its application to natural language processing, particularly in the analysis and generation of stories.

 ## Education